 Eamon has repeatedly been ranked by Chambers USA among the leading lawyers for New York Litigation: General Commercial (2022–2023), and clients described him in the 2022 edition as “an extremely talented and thoughtful attorney who provides excellent appellate advocacy.”

-Representative matters include:
+Representative appellate matters include:

 - Deason v.
 Fujifilm Holdings Corp.
 (N.Y.
 App.
 Div.
-1st Dep’t 2018), argued appeal in which the Appellate Division reversed trial court’s injunction prohibiting our client from consummating a multi-billion dollar transaction and reversed the denial of our client’s motion to dismiss.
+1st Dep’t 2018), argued appeal in which the Appellate Division reversed trial court’s injunction prohibiting our client from consummating a multibillion dollar transaction and reversed the denial of our client’s motion to dismiss.

 - Whalen v.
 Michaels Stores, Inc. (2d Cir.
 2017), argued appeal in which the Second Circuit affirmed the dismissal of a putative consumer class action against our client for lack of Article III standing.

 - Florence v.
 Board of Chosen Freeholders of the County of Burlington (U.S. 2012), which held the Fourth Amendment permits a jail to conduct a suspicionless strip-search of every individual admitted into the general jail population.
-Sidley’s client prevailed and Florence was named one of the ten top cases of the 2011 term by the National Law Journal.
+Sidley’s client prevailed and Florence was named one of the top 10 cases of the 2011 term by the National Law Journal.